maddyhowell/pyMON/README.md

 pyMON_df = pyMON(star_psd.frequency, star_psd.power, star_lc.time, Star_ID, inputs)
 ```

 This code returns a pandas dataframe with the inputs and measured numax, width and amplitude.
-A directory would of be created called './results/{Star_ID}/{background_model}' were three plots have been saved and a csv file (same information as in pyMON_df).
+A directory would of be created called './results/{Star_ID}/{background_model}' where three plots have been saved and a csv file (same information as in pyMON_df).

 ## Example Jupyter Notebook
 An example is also provided in the jupyter notebook pyMON_example.ipynb.